Changissnz/nu_merchant_principal/README.md

-expands the experience (if experience cannot be quantified), and yet the remaining games that will make them sorely pay beyond their recovery back to growth or at least, stasis?
+expands the experience (if experience cannot be quantified), and yet the remaining games that will make them sorely pay beyond their recovery back to growth or at least, stasis.